jfrog/jfrog-visual-studio-extension/README.md

 6. Once the installation is completed, re-open Visual Studio.
 7. Click on *File* --> *Open* --> *Project/Solution* and navigate to the project root dir and select the sln file.
 8. To build the project, click on *Build* tab --> *Build Solution*.
 The VSIX file will be created in the following location: **$PROJECT_LOCATION\bin\Release\JFrog.VSExtension.vsix**
+9. If the build fails, please refer to the *Troublshooting Issues* section.

 ![alt](docs/images/build.png)

-9. If you'd like to help us develop and enhance the extension, this step is for you.
+10. If you'd like to help us develop and enhance the extension, this step is for you.
    To build and run the plugin following your code changes, click on *Debug* --> *Start Debugging*.

 ![alt](docs/images/debug.png)